miles-moran/Sudoku-Solver-----Angular/README.md

-This project solves completes Sudoku puzzles.
-At the moment, there is minor hint/clue functionality which I may expand upon.
+This project solves/completes Sudoku puzzles.
+At the moment, there is minor hint/clue functionality which I may expand upon (I don't have the patience for Sudoku.
+The solver uses a brute force approach rather than a more human method.

 This project has not been thoroughly tested.
-Uses the Angular Framework and typescript.
+Written with the Angular Framework and typescript.
+I am very new to both.

 # Sudoku